- Getting Started

 Mu-plugins, also known as ‘must use’ plugins, are the plugins located in the “mu-plugins” folder.
 These are activated by default, affecting all sites on a WordPress Multisite installation.

 - Almost all WPMU DEV plugins are now designed to be installed in the /wp-content/plugins/ folder on your site.
-Multi-domains plugin is one of the few that needs to be installed in the /wp-content/mu-plugins/ folder

 - Always read carefully all Plugin Usage instructions because some plugins involve uploading PHP files and folders to a range of different locations.